Author: Jarod Bona

 For example, if you want to purchase some whey protein powder, you can walk into a store, go to the protein or smoothie-ingredient section, examine the prices of the different brands, and if one of them is acceptable to you, carry that protein powder to the register and pay the listed price.

-Similarly, if you want to purchase a Fitbit Sense, you find the Fitbit manufacturer’s product in a store or online and pay the listed price.
-Oftentimes products like this, from a specific manufacturer, are the same price wherever you look because of resale price maintenance or a Colgate policy (to be clear, I am not aware of whether Fitbit has any such program or policy).
+Similarly, if you want to purchase a drone from New Bee Drone, you find the manufacturer’s product in a store or online and pay the listed price.
+Oftentimes products like this, from a specific manufacturer, are the same price wherever you look because of resale price maintenance or a Colgate policy (to be clear, I am not aware of whether New Bee Drone has any such program or policy).
 But these vertical price arrangements are not the subject of this article.

 Another approach—and the true subject of this article—is to accept bids to purchase a product or service.
 Governments often send out what are called Requests for Proposals (RFPs) to fulfill the joint goals of obtaining the best combination of price and service/product and to minimize favoritism (which doesn’t always work).

-But private companies and individuals might also request bids.
+But private companies and individuals might also request bids through RFPs.
 Have you ever renovated your house and sought multiple bids from contractors?
 If so, that is what we are talking about.
-If you’ve done this as a real-estate investor, you should read our real-estate blog too.

 What is Bid-Rigging?